curl/curl/docs/cmdline-opts/form-escape.md

 # `--form-escape`

-Tells curl to pass on names of multipart form fields and files using backslash-escaping instead of percent-encoding.
+Pass on names of multipart form fields and files using backslash-escaping instead of percent-encoding.